Virginia Maritime and Longshore Injury Lawyers

 Determining if you are a seaman covered under the Jones Act can be difficult without the help of an experienced maritime attorney.
 CHASENBOSCOLO’s legal team is familiar with the stipulations and laws in the Jones Act, and we can help protect your rights.

-Longshore and Harbor Workers’ Compensation Act (LHWCA) Benefits
+Longshore And Harbor Workers’ Compensation Act (LHWCA) Benefits

 - Wage Replacement – If your injury leaves you unable to work, you may be eligible to receive up to 66.7 percent of your average weekly wage for as long as your injury prevents you from returning to your job.